WebPlatformForEmbedded/WPEPluginLauncher/README.md

 Note:
 1. If interval value is "00:00.00"/invalid format/not set, the launcher will treat it as invalid value and ignore the interval time settings.
-2. If absolute time given is less than the current time and interval is set, it will identify next matching time and schedule application launch to that time. i.e, if the absolute time given is 04:00:00, current time is 05:10:00 and interval is 00:30:00, then next scheduling time will be 05:30:00 (will be identified from the next intervals - 04:30:00, 05:00:00, 05:30:00)
+2. If mode is 2 (absolute with interval) and interval is set, it will identify next matching time and schedule application launch to that time. i.e, if the absolute time given is 04:00:00, current time is 05:10:00 and interval is 00:30:00, then next scheduling time will be 05:30:00 (will be identified from the next intervals - 04:30:00, 05:00:00, 05:30:00)
+3. If mode is 0(relative) or 1(absolute), the interval time will be taken only for the subsequent scheduling

 # How to launch multiple scripts/applcations